eadyos/quotetagger/README.md

 # QuoteTagger
 Spring Boot rest api for storing/retrieving famous quotes and tagging them with labels

+The service is online and [available for demo here](https://afternoon-bayou-23485.herokuapp.com/swagger-ui.html)

+I am currently working on a front-end application to use the api as part of a new project.
+It should get published soon.

 Functionality includes:

 1) CRUD operations on Quotes and Tags